nablang/nablang/doc/nabla/basic-syntax.md

 NOTE it can also be used in patterns

-## data types (custom records)
+## struct types (custom records)

-[design NOTE]: adding ivars to core data types is not allowed (so allocations and copying are easier), however, it should be easy to delegate methods to them.
+[design NOTE]: adding ivars to core struct types is not allowed (so allocations and copying are easier), however, it should be easy to delegate methods to them.

-`data` declares data type, fields list can be type checked
+`struct` declares struct type, fields list can be type checked

-    data Foo
+    struct Foo
       $r/\d+/ ~ a
       Integer ~ b
       String ~ c
       d, e, f # 3 fields without type checker, note that `,` has the same meaning with new line end

-in a `data` type, you can inherit other data types, and fields with the same names will overlap the previous one.
+in a `struct` type, you can inherit other struct types, and fields with the same names will overlap the previous one.

-    data Foo < Bar # think "<" as "⊂"
+    struct Foo < Bar # think "<" as "⊂"

-but inheritance is limited only in data fields, no behavior will be inherited, and only single-inheritance allowed.
+but inheritance is limited only in struct fields, no behavior will be inherited, and only single-inheritance allowed.

-`data` can not be opened after definition. but `class` can.
+`struct` can not be opened after definition. but `class` can.

-`data` defines default getter and setters, and they are `final`.
+`struct` defines default getter and setters, and they are `final`.

 ways to new an object